-I feel like the only time I blog is when I have a baby, so most probably this will be my last one until next year:D Just kidding…maybe.
-I really want to be more intentional about blogging, so thank you for your time and patience!
+I feel like the only time I blog is when I have a baby, so most probably this will be my last one until next year:D Just kidding…but probably not☺️

-Ok, so it’s taken me almost a year to finish writing this!
-So, with no further ado, Ada Lynn’s Birth Story!
+Ok, so it’s taken me almost a year to finish writing this but here she is… Ada Lynn’s Birth Story!
 Ada’s birth story is nuts.
 I kind of don’t even know where to begin.
 I’ll start with the week before we met her.

 Sunday morning, January 31, I woke up and felt so weird.
 I was nauseous and dizzy and couldn’t stop cleaning… I was nesting to the max!
 I called my midwife and she decided to come check on me.
 Everything looked great, I was in tiptop shape and I asked her to go ahead and check me just to see if I was dilated at all.
 To our surprise, I was a 6!
 I wasn’t having any contractions that I could feel so she just told me to let her know if I progressed at all.
-We decided that on my next visit we had scheduled for the following Thursday, February 4th, and Rebecca maybe maybe try and strip my membranes to get things going.So, come Thursday I felt great, just very ready to meet our little lady.
-The whole drive to see Rebecca, I just rubbed my belly and kept thinking about being a family of 5 and how excited Norah and Charlie were to meet their little sister!
-Norah kept telling me she was going to catch Ada and pull her out, but I’ll talk more about that later!
-So Rebecca decided to check me before stripping my membranes and I will never forget the look in her eyes:D She looked at me with these huge eyes and was like, “Amanda!
+Thursday, February 4th I felt great!
+Just very pregnant and very ready to meet our little lady.
+We had an appt with our midwife and the whole drive there I just rubbed my belly and kept thinking about being a family of 5 and how excited Norah and Charlie were to meet their little sister!
+Norah kept telling me she was going to catch Ada and pull her out during labor, and she was just so excited!!
+At our visit, our midwife decided to check me since I tend to dilate pretty good before birth and I will never forget the look in her eyes:D She looked at me with these huge eyes and was like, “Amanda!
 Amanda!
 How are you not feeling these contractions?!
 You’re having one right now!”
 She then looked at her apprentice, looked back at me and was like, “Um, you’re dilated to a 9!”
 What the what?!
 I was dilated to a 9, baby was at a +1 station and I wasn’t feeling my contractions?!
 SO weird.
-We decided stripping my membranes would not be necessary and that we would head home and she would head over a little later to deliver Ada that day!!!
+Our midwife lives an hour from us and I remeber her laughing and was like, let’s head to your place and have a baby☺️

-We tried everything we could think of, even playing an intense game of tag with Norah and Charlie around the house, nothing seemed to get my contractions strong enough.
-Like, I’m running around my house, in a robe, dilated to a 10 and feeling amazing!
+We tried everything we could think of my favorite was playing an intense game of tag with Norah and Charlie around the house.
+But nothing seemed to get my contractions strong enough.
+Like, I’m running around my house, in a robe, dilated to a 10, playing tag with the girls, but like labor just wasn’t happening.
 Most labor inducing techniques involve ripening the cervix but I was fully dilated so it was like…what the heck is happening?!
 We decided the next step would be breaking my water… Welp, guess what?
 This didn’t work either!… Like, that bag was so thick we couldn’t pop it.
 My midwife encouraged me to eat lots of oranges with as much pericarp during my pregnancy as I could to strengthen everything.
 We joked that I shouldn’t have eaten that many since apparently it definitely worked!

 One of my favorite things about home birth is the wonderful atmosphere and comfort that comes with just being in your home.
 There was no rush, no other women needing tended to and no agenda besides my comfort & Ada and I’s health.
 At one point in the day we all got starbucks and just hung out visiting by the birthpool:D Everyone involved had a wonderful sense of humor so the atmosphere just felt fun and relaxed the entire time.
-Rebecca’s team was made up of her two oldest daughters, (she has 11 children! #Goals) and her Apprentice.
-Her girls played with our girls and watching the incredible relationship that these teenage girls shared with their mother made me so excited for the relationship that my girls and I will share one day!😭🥰
+Rebecca’s team was made up of her two oldest daughters, (she has 11 children! #Goals) and her apprentice.
+Her girls played with our girls and braided their hair, and watching the incredible relationship that these teenage girls shared with their mother makes me so excited for the relationship that my girls and I will share one day!😭🥰

 I mentioned above how badly Norah wanted to help or at least witness the birth of Ada and I wanted this so badly too, but it just didn’t happen.
 After such a long day, we decided that maybe it would be best for Norah and Charlie to go to Grandma and Grandpa’s for the evening so Chris and I could get some rest and wake up ready to go!
 I was super bummed, but also felt like we needed to do it this way.
 The next morning I woke up, still dilated to a 10 and was beyond ready to meet our little lady!

 I then remember something really special.
 My mom was there with me when I delivered Norah and Charlie but timing was a little off on this one and it didn’t work for my mom to be there this time.
 Sorry Mom!
-However, my best friend was there with me the entire time!
-I remember looking down at Ada again and looking up and meeting eyes with Olivia, both us with large tears streaming down our faces.
-And here I go again!
-It’s hard not to get emotional when I think about friendship.
-Olivia is a blessing and I’m so thankful for her!
-I was there as she delivered her son Aymos at home and I remember looking into her eyes as she held her son for the first time and just feeling so proud of her and so amazed with her strength and the beauty of birth.
-In that moment, I knew how much she loved me, how proud of me she was, and how much wonder she saw in me giving birth to Ada as well!
-It was just a special thing that I’ll never forget.
-Thank you Olivia!
+However, my best friend was there with me.
+I remember looking down at Ada and looking up and meeting eyes with Olivia, both us with large tears streaming down our faces.
+I remember looking at her as she birthed her son and held him for the first time and just feeling so proud of her and so amazed with her strength and the beauty of birth.
+In that moment, I knew what she was feeling and there’s just something so special about it 😭 It was just a special moment I’ll never forget😭

-After cuddling with Ada awhile, we got out of the tub and got settled in our bedroom.
+After cuddling with Ada for awhile, we got out of the tub and got settled in our bedroom.
 Our room was set up with all the necessities you might find in a hospital except way cozier!
-By this time, Chris had gone and picked up Norah and Charlie.
-I was so bummed they weren’t there when I delivered but looking back, it was probably for the best.
+And no painters tape! 🥰🥰 By this time Norah and Charlie were back home with us.
+I was so bummed they weren’t there when I delivered but it all worked out beautifully.
 I was on the bed nursing Ada as the girls rushed in screaming, “She’s here!
 She’s here!”Norah jumped up onto the bed, put her hand on my cheek and said in the sweetest little voice, “I really wanted to pull her out… BUT YOU DID IT!”
-She was so proud!
-Her and Charlie huddled around us just smiling, laughing, and cooing about how much they loved their new little sister and how cute they thought she was!
+She gave me the biggest hug was just so proud!
+Her and Charlie got in bed with us and were so excited!
+I’ll never forget them smiling, and laughing, and cooing about how much they loved their new little sister and how cute they thought she was!
 Special doesn’t even begin to describe these moments😭

-I am so thankful for this incredible family of mine and for all if the incredible people who took part in lavishing us with love and care while we welcomed our sweet little Ada Lynn!
+Oh man, I am so thankful for this incredible family and for all if the incredible people who took part in loving and caring for us while we welcomed our sweet little Ada Lynn!
 Thank you so much toTruly You Midwifery Services and to everyone who prayed for us, encouraged us, supported and loved us throughout our pregnancy and welcoming Ada!
 This was one of the most incredible days of our lives.
 I can hardly believe that Ada is almost one.
 It doesn’t seem possible that this much time could have passed already.